Propaganda in World War I: Committee on Public Information

-Italian
+Italy

 Self-justification and assigning blame

 As their armies began to clash, the opposing governments engaged in a media battle attempting to avoid blame for causing the war and casting blame on other countries by the publication of carefully-selected documents, which basically consisted of diplomatic exchanges.
 The Germans were the first to do so, and other major participants followed within days.

 The German White Book appeared on 4 August 1914.
 The first such book to come out, it contained 36 documents.
 In the German White Book, anything that could benefit the Russian position was redacted.
 Within a week, most other combatant countries had published their own book, each named with a different color name.
 France held off until 1 December 1914, when it finally published its Yellow Book.

 Other combatants in the war published similar books: the Blue Book of Britain, the Orange Book of Russia, the Yellow Book of France, and the Austro-Hungarian Red Book, the Belgian Grey Book, and the Serbian Blue Book.